peretch/phoneBookServer/README.md

 # Phonebook Server
 This project is an application for a phoneBook.
 Developed with Express and mongoDB.

+## Requisites
+- mongodb installed in your server
+- config your parameters in .env file (You can use `.env.example` file as a template)

 ## Commands
-- Use `npm run dev` for testing with nodemon
+- Use `npm run dev` for testing with nodemon (by default it will run in port 8080).

 # API Documentation